MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_SmartCamps_AdNetwork.md

 ## How searches trigger your ad

 When people search for a word or phrase on one of these sites, they see a *search results page* with links to the most relevant websites alongside relevant *Search ads*.
-Which ads appear—and which appear more prominently—is determined by an auction that takes place in a fraction of a second after the search.
+Which ads appearâ€”and which appear more prominentlyâ€”is determined by an auction that takes place in a fraction of a second after the search.

 With Smart campaigns, Microsoft Advertising's AI determines what search phrases to bid on and how much to bid on each one, informed by: